Table of Contents

-The secretion of growth hormone is regulated primarily via hypothalamic GHRH stimulation and somatostatin inhibition.
-Growth hormone targets almost all of the body tissues.
-GH exerts negative feedback on its release from the anterior pituitary via the hypothalamo-pituitary axis.
+The secretion of GH is regulated primarily via hypothalamic GHRH stimulation and somatostatin inhibition.
+The GH targets almost all body tissues and exerts negative feedback via the hypothalamic-pituitary axis when released from the anterior pituitary.

 - Stimulation of growth and metabolism of almost all body tissues

-- Production of Insulin-like Growth Factor (IGF) in the liver
+- Production of insulin-like growth factor-1 (IGF-1) in the liver

-- Maintenance of tissues and promoting linear growth during childhood and adolescence (acting indirectly via IGF)
+- Maintenance of tissues and promoting linear growth during childhood and adolescence (acting indirectly via IGF-1)

-- Decreases glucose uptake in cells, thus resulting in increased blood glucose level (diabetogenic action)
+- Decreases glucose uptake in cells, which results in increased blood glucose levels (diabetogenic action)

 Disorders of GH Production

 Hypersecretion of GH during early life leads to gigantism, which is characterized by the symmetrical enlargement of body tissues leading to an overgrowth of long bones, connective tissue, and visceral organs.